maloneyl/library_assistant/README.md

 ## Usage

 See `.env.example` for the required `.env` setup.
+The Goodreads credentials involved are an API key, a user ID, and the name of a shelf associated with that user ID.

 All `LibraryAssistant` methods involve first getting the most recently added books (up to 20) on the Goodreads shelf specified in your `.env`:

-* `LibraryAssistant.grab_a_book` returns the first book found in the Islington library catalogue (see [library-assistant-cli](https://github.com/maloneyl/library-assistant-cli) for how I use it, which was how this project started).
+* `LibraryAssistant.grab_a_book` returns the first book found in the Islington library catalogue.
+See [library-assistant-cli](https://github.com/maloneyl/library-assistant-cli) for how I use it, which was how this project started.

-* `LibraryAssistant.generate_and_handle_book_requests` returns processed book requests with their library search results.
-Calling the method with `filter: true` filters the book requests to those with positive search results (see [library-assistant-web](https://github.com/maloneyl/library-assistant-web) for an example).
+* `LibraryAssistant.generate_and_process_book_requests` returns processed book requests with their library search results.
+By default, only the ones with books found are returned.
+You can pass the method the following options:

+  * `include_all: true`: To get back all processed book requests, including ones with bookless search results.

+  * `desired_book_count: {number}`: To _attempt_ to get at least that many processed book requests with library books found, looking beyond the first 20 Goodsreads books if needed.
+See [library-assistant-web](https://github.com/maloneyl/library-assistant-web) for an example.

 ## Development